The words ‘insider trading’ might conjure images of certain celebs behind bars … but do you really know what insider trading is?

-And actually, there’s a lot to be learned from the different types of insider trading … both the legal and illegal types
+And actually, there’s a lot you can learn from the different types of insider trading … both legal and illegal.

-In this post, I’ll break it all down: What is insider trading?
+In this post, I’ll break it all down: What’s insider trading?
 Why is it sometimes illegal?
 And (most fun of all) I’ll share some of the most compelling stories of illegal insider trading.

 Table of Contents

 - 1 What’s Insider Trading?

 - 2 Types of Insider Trading

 - 6 Countries Where Insider Trading Is Legal

 - 8 Frequently Asked Questions About Insider Trading